 In the Lifetime of the Buddha

 One of the Buddha’s disciples, while out on a morning alms round, saw a woman so beautiful he fell in love at first sight.
 The lovesick disciple became lean as a wild deer and could no longer concentrate on his studies or meditation.
 The Buddha told this story to remind him that women are vile and ungrateful and only bring misery.

 The six brothers were earlier births of six of the Buddha’s elder disciples, and his wife was an earlier birth of Cinca-Manavika, a woman who had falsely claimed the Buddha impregnated her.
-The robber and iguana were earlier births of Devadatta, a disciple of the Buddha who became his nemesis, and Ananda, one of the Buddha’s top disciples.
+The thief and iguana were earlier births of Devadatta, a disciple of the Buddha who became his nemesis, and Ananda, one of the Buddha’s top disciples.